-Is Honey Good for Diabetes Patients?
+Is Honey Good for People With Diabetes?

 Medically Reviewed By: Dr. Mohammad Suleman Hussain, M.B.B.S March 30, 2022